NeonKnightOA/oagamepack/TO-DO-and-ideas.md

 ## To-Do

-* Add the spawnflags to the .ent files.
+* QuArK support.
+* We would like to have OA3 assets included in the pack someday.

 ## Ideas